maheshsabnis/intern_aug_blaze/nodejs/readme.md

         - Will Access API to Add new Product
     - Make sure that Products.html, AddProduct.html,UpdateProduct.html will be displayed on;y when the user logs in

+# Date: 09-09-2021
+1. As an enhancements of assignment of Date :08-09-2021, add the DAL layer to Complete REST API from Front-End JS HTML pages making Ajax calls to REST APIs and gence store data in database

+HTML+JS+CSS (Front-End) -- Node.js+Express.js (REST API) + Node.js+Sequelize+MySql2 (Data-Access)